Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: INTRODUCTION

 A preliminary version of this work appeared in \cite{you2016parallel}, which only addresses undirected graphs with a substantially different approach.
-In this paper, we provide significant extensions to directed graphs using randomized algorithms, establish their convergence properties, include the complete proofs and provide new simulation results for robust system identification.
+This paper provides significant extensions to directed graphs using randomized algorithms, establish their convergence properties, include the complete proofs and provide new simulation results for robust system identification.

 {\bf Notation:} The sub-gradient of a vector function $y =[y_1,\ldots,y_n]'\in\bR^n$ whose components are convex functions with respect to an input vector $x\in\bR^m$ is denoted by $\partial y=[\partial y_1, \ldots, \partial y_n]'\subseteq\bR^{n\times m}$.
 For two non-negative sequences $\{a^k\}$ and $\{b^k\}$, if there exists a positive constant $c$ such that $a^k\le c \cdot b^k$, we write $a^k=O(b^k)$.
 For two vectors $a=[a_1,\ldots,a_n]'$ and $b=[b_1,\ldots,b_n]'$, the notation $a\succeq b$ means that $a_i$ is greater than $b_i$ for any $i\in\{1,\ldots,n\}$.
 A similar notation is used for $\succ$, $\preceq$ and $\prec$.
 The symbol ${\bf 1}$ denotes the vector with all entries equal to one.
 Given a pair of real matrices of suitable dimensions, $\otimes$ indicates their Kronecker product.
 Finally, $f(\theta)_{+}=\max\{0,f(\theta)\}$ is the positive part of $f$, $\rm Tr(\cdot)$ is the trace of a matrix and $\|\cdot\|$ denotes Euclidean norm.